kevinb22/cobertura-serialized-file-reader/README.md

 ---------
 The serReader takes the serialized file cobertura produces whenever it instruments a program and can extract information from the file.
-Currently it can be used to find both coverage and hits per line of the instrumented program.
+Currently it can be used to find both coverage and hits/executions per line of the instrumented program.
 The main fields for the serReader object are:

     - classCoverageMap is a Integer, Boolean map, where key=line # & value=executed